 Church Women United

-Church Women United is an ecumenical, multi-cultural, national Christian women's movement which has been in existence since 1941 and to this day continues to work for peace and justice.
+Church Women United is an ecumenical, multi-cultural, national Christian women's movement that has been in existence since 1941 and to this day continues to work for peace and justice.

-Church Women United Minnesota Elected Officers for 2019
+Church Women United of Minnesota Elected Officers for 2022-2023

 Margit Hauge Treasurer CWU Minnesota 952-881-1871 firstname.lastname@example.org

 Marilynn Seashore- Tech Support 612-810-5963 email@example.com

 Shirley Jackson Twin Cities Church Women United Rep 651-308-1678 firstname.lastname@example.org